jrgenerative/fixed-wing-sim/README.md

 Standard Body-fixed Reference Frame | Tornado Body-fixed Reference Frame
 ---------|----------
 <img src="./figures/caughey_reference_frame.png" width="400"> | <img src="./figures/tornado_reference_frame.png" width="400">
 Standard notation for forces and moments, and linear and rotational velocities in a body-fixed reference frame.
-The origin is located at the center of gravity (from Caughey [[2]](#caughey)) | Reference frame used in Tornado [[1]](#tornado).
-The origin is located at the leading edge of the wing and the x-axis extends in flight direction.
+The origin is located at the center of gravity (figure reproduced from [[2]](#caughey)) | Reference frame as used in the Tornado VLM implementation.
+The origin is located at the leading edge of the wing and the x-axis extends aft (figure reproduced from [[1]](#tornado)).

-* stability axes (p.
-46 Caughey) frame (caution: Caughy uses it for LTI systems).
+### Stability Axes

+Another reference frame which is sometimes used is a set of axes for which the x-axis is parallel to the velocity vector for an equilibrium state (e.g. trimmed gliding).
+Such axes are called _stability axes_.
+Choosing the principal axes in this way simplifies some equations when computing longitudinal and lateral linear systems from given aerodynamic coefficients (see also [[2]](#caughey) pp. 45).
+But since the solution implemented here, finds the corresponding LTI systems by linearizing a non-linear model around an equilibrium state, this is not really an advantage.

+The stability axes reference frame is not used in this implementation.

 ## <a name="applications"></a>How to Run the Code